EV-soft/Clever-Html-Engine/README.md

 Source must be in UTF-8, with no tabs, indent: 4 chars

-When using <i>PHP2HTML</i> your code will be more compact, and easier to read, and you can have both backend ond frontend code in one file.
+When using <i>PHP2HTML</i> your code will be more compact, and easier to read, and you can have both backend and frontend code in one file.

 <i>As an example this height level PHP-code:</i>